luvagu/todos-js-snowpack-tailwind/README.md

 npm run build
 ```

-> All the dev files are in the `src` & `public` directories and production ready files will be put in the `build` directory
+> All the dev files are in the `src` & `public` directories and production ready files will be put in the `build` directory when running the build command

 See working demo at: https://luvagu.github.io/todos-js-snowpack-tailwind